 Over the last twenty years, helicopter skiing has gone from a fringe market in a tiny corner of the adventure travel sector, to a popular destination sport for skiers and riders.
-What was once thought an extreme endeavor for adrenaline junkies, is now accurately seen as an accessible way to ski fresh powder.
-Skiers and riders have discovered that heli-skiing can be catered to different ability levels, and its popularity has exploded.
-But with the relatively high cost of heli skiing, is it the right fit for you?
+Heli skiing was once thought of as an extreme endeavor for adrenaline junkies.
+Now, its accurately seen as an accessible way to ski fresh powder.
+Skiers and riders have discovered that heli skiing can be catered to different ability levels, and its popularity has exploded.

 When we are taking reservations we get inquiries from single guests, couples, groups of 4, and even larger groups.
 The group size you are coming with has an influence on the ability-level customization we are able to deliver.
 Let’s say you are an expert skier, and you want to come for a day by yourself.
 It’s generally not too difficult to find three other expert skiers to share a group with because many people that choose to go heli-skiing are experts.
 The same applies for advanced skiers and riders.
 There are plenty of other people like yourself, and our office is very good at creating those groups based on the forms you fill out and the conversations we’ve had with you on the phone.